 Home insurance is designed to protect your home against damage caused to the building or its contents.
-You can get two types of home insurance policy, building or contents cover.
-Buildings home insurance covers your home against structural damage to the property itself and contents cover protects the items inside your home.
-In this article, we look at what home insurance covers, what you can claim for on a home insurance policy and when you can claim on the home insurance policy.
+You can get two types of home insurance cover, buildings or contents insurance.
+Buildings home insurance covers your home against structural damage to the property itself and contents insurance protects the items inside your home.
+In this article, we look at what home insurance covers, what you can claim for on a home insurance policy and when to claim on your home insurance.

 What does home insurance cover?